AAdewunmi/AAdewunmi/README.md

 - 👯 I’m interested in:

-i.
-Software Engineering
+i. **Software engineering** as an engineering discipline, and

-ii.
-Open Source Project(s)
+ii. contributing to **Open Source Projects** (Preferred Programming Languages: Java, Python and JavaScript).

-- 🥇 I’m working towards becoming a **Java Champion**
+- 🥇 One of my career goals is to become a **Java Champion and Developer Advocate**

 - ⚡ Fun fact: I ❤️ "The Matrix" 💊